How To Perform Mouse Hover Action In Selenium?

 • Mouse hover in Selenium enables the validation of hidden or dynamic elements, making sure they become visible and interactive when the mouse hovers over specific areas.

-The Actions Class in Selenium is part of the Selenium WebDriver API and can be found in the selenium.webdriver.common.action_chains module.
-This class offers a range of methods that enable the simulation of complex user interactions, including Mouse Hover Action, Clicking, Double-clicking, Dragging, Releasing, Holding an element, and many more.
+ActionChains Class offers a range of methods that enable the simulation of complex user interactions, including Mouse Hover Action, Clicking, Double-clicking, Dragging, Releasing, Holding an element, and many more.
+It is bundled in the Selenium WebDriver API and comes pre-installed with Selenium binding for Python.

-Follow the below steps to use the Actions Class:
+Follow the below steps to use the ActionChains class

 • Import the webdriver module from the Selenium package.